-UNSW is one of 24 Australian and NZ universities that participate in UniForum, along with 18 Russell Group universities in the UK and a growing group of North American universities.
+UNSW is one of 40 global universities that participate in UniForum, including 18 Russell Group universities in the UK and a growing group of North American universities.

 The annual UniForum Activity Collections identify the professional staff and supplier (contractor) resourcing of the service functions and activities that support each university’s teaching and research.